0 of 24 questions completed

 Which was the first major railway built in Britain?Correct

-The Great Western Railway, which was the first major railway built in Britain.
+The Great Western Railway was the first major railway built in Britain.

 Question 22 of 24